MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 #### Other considerations

 -   When you're deciding on the values for the number of retries and the retry intervals for a policy, consider whether the operation on the service or resource is part of a long-running or multistep operation.
 It might be difficult or expensive to compensate all the other operational steps that have already succeeded when one fails.
-In this case, a very long interval and a large number of retries might be acceptable as long as that strategy doesn\'t block other operations by holding or locking scarce resources.
+In this case, a very long interval and a large number of retries might be acceptable as long as that strategy doesn't block other operations by holding or locking scarce resources.

 -   Consider whether retrying the same operation could cause inconsistencies in data.
-If some parts of a multistep process are repeated and the operations aren\'t idempotent, inconsistencies might occur.
+If some parts of a multistep process are repeated and the operations aren't idempotent, inconsistencies might occur.
 For example, if an operation that increments a value is repeated, it produces an invalid result.
-Repeating an operation that sends a message to a queue might cause an inconsistency in the message consumer if the consumer can\'t detect duplicate messages.
+Repeating an operation that sends a message to a queue might cause an inconsistency in the message consumer if the consumer can't detect duplicate messages.
 To prevent these scenarios, design each step as an idempotent operation.
-For more information, see [Idempotency patterns][idempotency-patterns].
+For more information, see [Idempotency patterns](https://blog.jonathanoliver.com/idempotency-patterns).

 -   Consider the scope of operations that are retried.
 For example, it might be easier to implement retry code at a level that encompasses several operations and retry them all if one fails.
 However, doing so might result in idempotency issues or unnecessary rollback operations.